google-research-datasets/WikipediaHomographData/README.md

 ## Organization

-The file `data/homographs.tsv` is a TSV file with the following fields:
+The files `data/homographs_train.tsv` and `data/homographs_test.tsv` are TSV files with the following fields:

 * `HOMOGRAPH` (string): the homograph word itself
 * `WORDID` (string): name of the pronunciation